Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 In the end, Beatrice had a horrible life and never recovered from it, which made her unfit to be a parent.

-All that being said, I'm not saying no one is allowed to pity Beatrice.
 By the end of this season, I felt nothing but immense pity and sorrow for her.
 She was really well written and a character I feel compassion for.

-I'm simply saying that there is no excuse for the way she treated Bojack.
+But there is no excuse for the way she treated Bojack.
 The same way Bojack really has no excuse for his own behavior.
 We are all responsible for dealing with our own demons and for becoming better people in spite of circumstance.

 But Beatrice's life was so crappy, it's very touching when Bojack finally stops being angry and decides to comfort his broken mother.
 It was probably the first time in decades that someone was kind to her.
 And the fact that Bojack did that for his mother -- put his own bullshit aside to care for her -- shows his own personal growth.